danpeirce/photogate-box-xpress/README.md

 # Photogate Box Xpress

 Planning to port this project to a different MCU and use a different display.
-This moves are intended to bring the project forward with new parts and make simplify construction.
-The old project was built using the now oblolete peripheral libraries.
-The OLED display was small.
+These moves are intended to bring the project forward with new parts and make simplify construction.
+The old project was built using the now obsolete peripheral libraries.
+The OLED display was very small.
 We are generally now using an
-I2C alphenumeric display in a 16x2 format rather than a graphical display that never caught on here.
+I2C alphanumeric display in a 16x2 format rather than a graphical display that never caught on here.

-The changes will be extensive so I will use a new repository I think.
-I will start with the working files from this repository.
+The changes will be extensive so I have started by copying the old working directory files to the working directory of this repository and I will start making the transition.

-# Photogate Box
+# Old Photogate Box (for perspective)

 The prototype of the photogate timer box with built in termanal.